Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/index.md

     - You can carry Muscles+8 (but never less than 8) normal-sized items
     - Items in a duffel bag count as half the weight
     - Satchels and backpacks can be worn
-    - Items (not weapons) in satchels can be swapped with an item held in hand (if it's a weapon, drop it)
+    - Items (not weapons) in satchels can be swapped with an item held in hand (if it's a a weapon or too large to fit, drop it)
 - Adventuring
     - Reaction (2d6)
-        - 2-3: "Jump these nerds!"
+        - 2-3: Attack on sight
-        - 4-6: Torqued off
+        - 4-6: Hate your guts
-        - 7-8: Just scopin' your vibe
+        - 7-8: Don't care
-        - 9-10: Dialin' your frequency
+        - 9-10: Chilling
-        - 11-12: Stoked by your 'tude!
+        - 11-12: Want to hang out
     - Combat
         - Initiative d6
             - 1-3 Enemies begin